- Academic Year Calendars

 Academic Year Calendars

 Each Autumn Quarter the MFJS Department presents an orientation for new graduate students.
-The orientation is usually held on the Friday morning before classes begin.
+The orientation is usually held on the Thursday or Friday before classes begin.
 In addition to receiving information about the graduate program, students have the opportunity to get to know each other and meet faculty and staff members.
 A complimentary luncheon follows the orientation.
 You will receive “save the date” information well ahead of the event.

 When admitted to the MEPC program, each student is assigned a faculty member from the Department of Media, Film & Journalism Studies as an academic advisor.
 Students may change to another advisor, with agreement from the respective faculty member, by notifying the Communications Manager.
 Students who plan to complete a thesis are encouraged to switch to a faculty advisor with expertise related to their thesis topic.
 This faculty member will then serve as the student’s thesis and academic advisor.